InfoPower

 Interpower Power Cords & Cord Sets

 What about testing cords or cord sets?
-Cords, especially with multiple braided cables, contain conductors that are insulated inside the separate outer housing.
-One is connected with high voltage (high side) and the other end is the return (low side), so now the electrical field created inside the cord will measure any faults due to crimps, cuts, spaces or any other issues within the insulation and Pass/Fail can be determined.
+Cords, especially with multiple braided cables, contain conductors that are insulated inside an outer extruded cord jacket.
+One end is connected with high voltage (high side) and the other end is connected to the return (low side), so now the electrical field created inside the cord will measure any faults due to badly frayed crimps, cuts, spaces or any other issues within the insulation and Pass/Fail can be determined.

 Because of the oscillating nature of AC power and its changing polarity, ramping up power is required for Hipot testing, but not for Direct Current (DC) due to the latter’s constancy.
 Passes are usually described in standards language as, “No breakdowns shall occur.”
 If a breakdown occurs, then it’s a Fail.
 Many standards set test minimum times at 60 seconds in the design phase, and 1 second on the assembly line as the product receives a last second check before being boxed for shipping—the device has already passed, so a cursory check before shipping is all that’s needed as not to slow down production.